Ugh-that-guy/teveller/Teveller-CRB.md

 When randomly generating a subsector, a world is normally present in each subsector hexagon on a throw of 4+ on 1D.
 If a world is present, it has a gas giant in its system on a throw of 5+ on 2D.
 Gas giants are important for exploration as they allow accessible frontier refueling.
 The Referee is free to increase or decrease the target number to represent denser or sparser regions of space but remember: ships must have a star at each end of their jump, so a very sparse region of space might represent an unpassable boundary for lower tech interstellar civilizations.

 World Creation
-The process of creating worlds in Cepheus Deluxe involves making a series of 2D roll and applying modifiers based on the planetary characteristic being generated.
+The process of creating worlds in TevellerRPG involves making a series of 2D roll and applying modifiers based on the planetary characteristic being generated.
 It is important to retain the rolled value, after all modifiers, for use with other characteristics.
 For example, the Size roll is used as a modifier for both the Atmosphere and Hydrographics rolls for the world.

 Details of the mainworld in a system are determined using the following procedure:
 1. Roll World Size